|Nutritional Guidelines (per serving)|

 - Add more finely chopped fresh herbs like parsley or tarragon.

-- The better the quality of tuna used in this recipe, the better the tuna salad will be.
-White, albacore chunk tuna will have a meatier texture and milder flavor, while flaked tuna tends to be moister with a fishier taste.
+The better the quality of tuna used in this recipe, the better the tuna salad will be.
+White, albacore solid or chunk tuna will have a meatier texture and milder flavor, while flaked tuna tends to be moister with a fishier taste.
 If you don't have a strong preference, try using a mix of the two.